 One person was killed and three others were seriously injured when the Subaru driven by Belgian Bernard Munster, veered off course and crashed into a wall on which a group of spectators, journalists and photographers were standing during the sixth of the day's seven specials at Moulin du Ruy in Belgium.Show Article

-A Generation III Subaru Legacy set a new world speed record for mass-produced turbocharged station wagons (1600 cc-2000 cc class), clocking 270.532 km/h (168.101 mph) over one kilometer on Highway 10 in La Junta, Colorado.
+A Generation III Subaru Legacy set a new world speed record for mass-produced turbocharged station wagons (1600 cc-2000 cc class), clocking 270.532 km/h (168.101 mph) over one kilometer on Highway 10 in La Junta, Colorado, US.
 This record was previously set by a Generation II Subaru Legacy in 1993 at 249.981 km/h.Show Article

 The 'Ford Racing Puma' officially went on sale in the UK, OTR prices started at £22,750.
 The Ford Racing Puma was the name eventually given to Ford's concept Puma, the Puma RS, which was first unveiled to the public at the 1999 Geneva Motorshow.
 At the time, Ford were keen to stress that this was no mere styling job and the idea was to transfer the know-how and technology learned directly from Ford Puma race and rally programmes to a road car.
 It was created by the Ford Rally specialist team at Boreham.
 The strictly limited production run was initially pencilled to run for 1000 units, with 500 destined for the German market, and 500 for the UK.
 All conversions were carried out by Tickford, Daventry UK.
 In the end, only the 500 destined for the UK market were produced and sold.
 Less than half of the 500 cars were actually sold directly to customers, with the vehicle's high price often cited as a reason, as rival performance cars such as the Subaru Impreza (with an additional 50+ BHP/Turbo, four-wheel-drive and rallying pedigree) were being offered for a maximum of £21,000 with the optional Pro Drive pack.
 The lower than anticipated demand had Ford offering Racing Pumas to senior managers through their MRC scheme, which enabled cars to continue being registered and converted.
 The lack of demand when brand new has actually paid off in the longer-term, as the rarity of the Racing Puma has allowed it to maintain an increased value over the standard Puma.